Mushroomator/ProtoActor-Bootcamp/README.md

 | **Instructions** | [Proto.Actor Bootcamp: Module 1](https://proto.actor/docs/bootcamp/unit-9/) |
 | **Go code**      | [Module 9](./Module_09)                                                     |

+## HowTo: Run examples
+You can download and install each module by running `go install github.com/Mushroomator/ProtoActorGo-Bootcamp/Module_{numberOfModule}` where `{numberOfModule}` is the module you want to get.
+Most of the time it is no use running the module itself as different lessons within the module have different code.
+To enable you to run the code for each lesson separatly the code for one lesson is kept in a single .go file if possible.
+You may then use `go run {path/to/file}` to run the code within the .go file.

 ## License
 Copyright (c) 2021 Thomas Pilz